ycandau/biowearables_breath_sensor/docs/examples.md

 ### BioW_Microbit: Drawing on the micro:bit

+`|BioW_Microbit|` includes drawing blocks for the 5x5 LED matrix on the micro:bit.

 Source for main file: [main_example_microbit.ts](../typescript/main_example_microbit.ts)

 Block program:

 ![Microbit blocks example](../images/blocks_example_microbit.png)

-This tab includes drawing blocks for the 5x5 LED matrix on the micro:bit.
 Unlike the other components, there is no underlying class here.
 In terms of blocks, this means that there is no variable to first create in the `[on start]` block which remains empty.

-We use `[cycle]` from the `|BioW_Breath|` tab to get a sinusoidal oscillator.
-It has a frequency of 12 cycles per minute, and a phase shift of 0.

-The length of a `[draw bar]` block is set to this oscillating value.
-The bar is also set to a fixed brightness of `10`.
-This goes into the `[forever]` block.
+To draw a bar on the LED matrix we add a `[draw bar]` block in the `[forever]` loop.
+The block has two parameters: `length` and `brightness`.
+These can be set to fixed values or functions that yield a numeric value.

+To draw an oscillating bar we use the `[cycle]` block from the `|BioW_Breath|` tab and assign it to the `length` parameter of the bar.
+The oscillator has itself two parameters: `frequency` and `phase shift`.

 You should see the oscillating bar in the simulator, or on an actual micro:bit if you flash it with this program.